dylan-lang/dylan-tool/documentation/source/index.rst

 #.
 Update the ``"version"`` attribute in ``dylan-package.json`` to be the new
     release's version, commit the change, and push it to your main branch.

 #.
+Update any dependencies in ``dylan-package.json`` as needed.
+Normally this
+    will happen naturally during development as you discover you need newer package versions, but this is a good time to review deps and update get bug fixes.  **Remember to ``dylan update`` and re-run your tests if you change deps!**

+#.
 Make a new release on GitHub with a tag that matches the release version.
     For example, if the ``"version"`` attribute in ``dylan-package.json`` is ``"0.5.0"`` the GitHub release should be tagged ``v0.5.0``.

+#.
+Clone https://github.com/dylan-lang/pacman-catalog in the same Dylan
+    workspace, so that it is an active package and make a new git branch in it.
+    In the next step the ``dylan publish`` command will make changes there for you.

+    If you already had pacman-catalog as an active packgae, **make sure to pull the latest changes.**

 #.
 Run ``dylan publish my-package``.
 (If `pacman-catalog`_ isn't already an
     active package in your workspace the command will abort and give you